hovannes-fonq/mac-install-script/README.md

 This script installs all dependencies to provision a php local develelopment environtmet.

-You can view and modify which packages need to be installed on your mac.
+You can view and modify which applications and packages need to be installed on your mac.

-See `setup.sh`,
+See `install-brew-cask-applications.sh` and `install-brew-formulae-packages`

 ## Installation
 This script installs the following:
 - brew [packages](https://formulae.brew.sh/formula/)
 - brew [casks](https://formulae.brew.sh/cask/) (Applications)
-- npm packages
+- global npm packages
-- sets up zsh shell
+- configures your zsh shell
 - installs [valet+](https://github.com/weprovide/valet-plus)

-1. Install requirements
+Install everything at once
     ```bash
-    $ sudo bash init.sh
+    $ bash init.sh
     ```

-2. Install packages, applications and valet+
+Run the scripts individually
     ```bash
+	# install brew
+	bash install-brew.sh

+	# brew formulae
+	bash install-brew-formulae-packages.sh

+	# brew casks
+	bash install-brew-cask-applications.sh

+	# npm packages
+	bash intall-global-npm-packages.sh

+	# configure zsh shell
+	bash configure-zsh-shell.sh

+	# install valet+
-    $ bash setup.sh
+	bash install-valet-plus.sh
     ```

-After the scripts are done, you can create new projects inside `~/sites` and start developing!
+After the scripts are done, you can create new projects inside the `~/Sites` directory and start developing!

 ## Optionally
 1. Optionally you can configure mac os settings